g0rbe/vps-sentinel/README.md

     - `udp` = IPv4 UDP
     - `udp6` = IPv6 UDP
     - List every port which is in listening state
-    - Show the port number and it's process name
+    - Show the port number and its process name
 - Show runnig processes, as a `top` like list (if enabled)
     - Attributes:
         - pid